 Special panels appointed in certain counties must make a recommendation on each motion submitted under protest, however, the ARB will ultimately accept the panel's determination or refer the matter for rehearing to another special panel composed of members who did not hear the original protest.
-If ARB does not have at least three other special panel members available, the ARB may make the determination.

-t.
-Thank the parties for their participation and announce the ARB determination(s) and that in order determining protest will be sent by certified mail or email in counties with populations greater than 120,000 where property owners can submit a written request for email delivery of the notice of determination.
-Provide the property owner or agent documents indication that the members of the board hearing the protest signed the required affidavit.
+If ARB does not have at least three other special panel members available, the ARB may make the determination. - t.
+Thank the parties for their participation and announce the ARB determination(s) and that an order determining protest will be sent by certified mail or email in counties with populations greater than 120,000 where property owners can submit a written request form for electronic delivery of the notice of determination from the ARB.
+Provide the property owner or agent documents indicating that the members of the board hearing the protest signed the required affidavit.